Rottweiler: Temperament

-In the breed standard published by Fédération Cynologique Internationale in 2018, the Rottweiler's behaviour/temperament should be:

-In the American Kennel Club's "Official Standard of the Rottweiler," the Rottweiler's temperament should be:

-According to the American Rottweiler Club:

-Rottweilers are a powerful breed with well-developed genetic herding and guarding instincts.
-Potentially dangerous behaviour in Rottweilers usually results from irresponsible ownership, abuse, neglect, or lack of socialisation and training.
-However, the exceptional strength of the Rottweiler is an additional risk factor not to be neglected.
-It is for this reason that breed experts declare that formal training and extensive socialisation are essential for all Rottweilers.
-According to the AKC, Rottweilers love their owners and may behave in a clownish manner toward family and friends, but they are also protective of their territory and do not welcome strangers until properly introduced.
-Obedience training and socialization are required.

 One study published in 2008 found that male Rottweilers have higher confidence, sharpness, and defense and play drives than females.

 A 2008 study surveying breed club members found that while Rottweilers were average in aggressiveness (bites or bite attempts) towards owners and other dogs, it indicated they tend to be more aggressive than average toward strangers.
 This aggression appears correlated with watchdog and territorial instincts.

 In the Rottweiler Handbook, Joan H. Walker states that "The Rottweiler is very territorial", meaning that the owner will have to regularly work with the dog to control its territorial aggressiveness.